vimlet/vimlet-commons/README.md

 Return true if given file belongs to given pattern.
 False if not.

 * options:
-1. exlude: files to exclude from search.
+1. exclude: files to exclude from search.

 `io.writeToDisk(output, data, callback)`